 Tier 1 (Entrepreneur)

-The Tier 1 (Entrepreneur) visa is designed to enable entrepreneurs to come to the UK in order to establish or join a business.
+Making a Tier 1 Entrepreneur visa application?
+The Tier 1 Entrepreneur visa is designed to enable entrepreneurs to come to the UK in order to establish or join a business.

-In order to qualify for an initial Tier 1 (Entrepreneur) visa the applicant must be able to demonstrate that:
+In order to make a successful initial Tier 1 Entrepreneur visa application, the applicant must be able to demonstrate that:

 - they are a genuine entrepreneur meaning they have a credible business plan and the relevant skills/experience to successfully establish or join a business;